markstringer-dti/markstringer-dti.github.io/dti.md

 What I mean by trench warfare is any project that is hugely expensive in terms of money, effort and human suffering and doesn't get anywhere.
 A main cause of trench warfare is a refusal (or active prevention) earlier in the project to deal with the problems that it faces.
 The main effect, besides project failure, is that there is more demand for the "agreed" activity which is just a way to avoid the problems to become more frantic, pointless and damaging.

 Working late.
 Working weekends, holidays being cancelled or frowned on,  "a positive, can do attitude" are signs that you're working on a trench warfare project.
 Other signs are lots of staff leaving drinks and staff being signed off long-term sick, or with stress.
-If you can't have a meeting with a manager because he has to go to give evidence in an employment tribunal, this is also a bad sign.
+If you can't have a meeting with a manager because he has to give evidence in a law suit former employees are bringing against the company, this is also a bad sign.

 One of the things that personally I've found most upsetting about working on trench warfare projects is when senior management say that the staff don't look stressed enough.

 A trench warfare project is a bad situation.
-Experience of working on one can be one of the best motivations for getting over your reluctance to tackle issues as soon as they arise.
+Experience of working on one can be one of the best reasons to get over your reluctance to tackle issues as soon as they come up.
 Once you've worked on a trench warfare project, you might be much keenr to call out problems the minute you see them on your next project.
 But every now and then you are going to find yourselves working on a project which is working towards a ridiculous, undeliverable deadline.
 At the same time this project will struggling with several other problems.
 This is a very common kind of undeliverable project.

 I don't know if the real life Jerry Springer actually said this or not.
 But in "Jerry Springer the Opera" the character of Jerry Springer says something that has stuck with me ever since: "I don't solve people's problems, I televise them."